Scholastic isolates ‘diverse titles’ at book fairs as challenges spike - The Boston Globe

 On X, formerly known as Twitter, cartoonist and graphic novel author Molly Knox Ostertag shared that she had sent a message to Scholastic lamenting the new policy.

-Suzanne Nossel, PEN America's CEO, said some books on Scholastic's optional titles list - including "Justice Ketanji," a picture book about the life of Ketanji Brown Jackson, the first Black woman to become a Supreme Court justice - are crucial to helping children feel empowered and accepted, as students can "see themselves or a family like theirs" within them.
+Suzanne Nossel, PEN America’s chief executive, said some books on Scholastic’s optional titles list — including ‘’Justice Ketanji,’’ a picture book about the life of Ketanji Brown Jackson, the first Black woman to become a Supreme Court justice — are crucial to helping children feel empowered and accepted, as students can ‘’see themselves or a family like theirs’' within them.

 Like Scholastic, textbook and educational publishers nationwide are now navigating a minefield, forced to spend months in lengthy, tense negotiations with education departments and school officials while sales plunge.